ronin13/pyvolume/CONTRIBUTING.rst

 Get Started!
 ------------
+[ Check README.rst for details on testing and development.]
 Ready to contribute?
 Here's how to set up `pyvolume` for local development.

 1. Fork the `pyvolume` repo on GitHub.